conradakunga/Blog/_posts/2025-01-04-dependency-injection-in-c-net-part-5-making-all-services-available.md

 ![DualAlerts](../images/2025/01/DualAlerts.png)

+Personally, I would use the latter approach as the strategy of the former, direct injection of each `AlertSender` , could become noisy over time

 There are two IDs because we ran two tasks in parallel, and each returned an identifier as a `string`.

 In the next post we will look at how to leverage dependency injection to aid in testing.